 A Multiple-Asset Exchange occurs when a taxpayer is selling/exchanging a property which includes more than one type of asset.
-A common example is a farm property including a personal residence, farmland and farm equipment.
+A common example is a farm property including a personal residence.

 The Treasury Department has issued Regulations, which govern how multiple-asset exchanges are to be reported.
 The Regulations establish "exchange groups" which are separately analyzed for compliance with the like-kind replacement requirements and rules of boot.
 Farmland must be replaced with qualifying like-kind real property.
-Farm equipment must be replaced with qualifying like-kind equipment.
 A personal residence is not 1031 property and is accounted for under the rules applicable to the sale of a personal residence.

 The Multiple-Asset Regulations are ambiguous concerning how the personal residence portion of a multiple-asset exchange should be accounted for.
 However, it is common practice for the closing on the Relinquished Property to be bifurcated into two separate closings; one for the personal residence and the other for the remainder of the property.
 The proceeds applicable to the sale of the personal residence are usually disbursed to the taxpayer and not retained by the Intermediary in the exchange escrow.
 The balance of the proceeds is retained by the Intermediary for use in acquiring like-kind Replacement Property under the Exchange Agreement.